Umer-Jahangir/Cpp_Project_Structure_Builder/README.md

 Repository layout
 - `frontend/` — Vite + React application that sends assignment text to a Kestra webhook and downloads generated project zips
 - `builder.yaml` — an example Kestra workflow (install it in your Kestra instance).
-There is also `Untitled-1.yaml` as an alternate example.

 The workflow:

   - Calls Google Gemini to generate a JSON project structure
   - Validates and sanitizes AI output